Santorum scores easy win at Kansas caucuses

 DELEGATE FIGHT

-Santorum looked set to win 33 of the 40 Kansas delegates, and Romney the other seven.
+Santorum won 33 of the 40 Kansas delegates, and Romney the other seven, according to unofficial results from the Kansas Republican Party.

 Taking the fight for the White House far into the Pacific Ocean, Romney quietly picked up more delegates over the weekend.
 He won all nine delegates in the U.S. territory of Guam and nine in the U.S. commonwealth of the Northern Mariana Islands, nearly 8,000 miles (13,000 km) from Washington.